16 March 2018

 Relative poverty excludes multidimensional (meaning that they are based on a range of factors, rather than just one), disaggregate (meaning that they are broken down to different groups of people) and individual (meaning that it takes account of personal experience) measures of poverty and deprivation because it measures incomes at a household level rather than at an individual level.

 Deprivation indicators (such as the Wales Index of Multiple Deprivation (WIMD), which is used to determine eligibility for programmes like Flying Start) are multidimensional, but they are not comparable between countries.
 So factors closely associated with poverty such as poor mental health, risk of crime, housing problems and poor physical health do not feature strongly in the standard picture of poverty.

 Relative poverty also excludes individuals living in households living only slightly above the poverty threshold.
 This is particularly significant with the rise of in-work poverty across the UK.
-Research funded by the Joseph Rowntree Foundation (JRF) estimates that the proportion of people in ‘absolute poverty’ (which means not being able to afford basic needs of life—food, clothing, shelter and warmth etc.) would have been 0.5 percentage points higher in 2013-14 if the threshold was based on inflation rates that vary with household income.
+Research funded by the Joseph Rowntree Foundation (JRF) estimates that the proportion of people in ‘absolute poverty’ (which is when household income is measured against 60% median income level in 2010, rather than 60% contemporary median) would have been 0.5 percentage points higher in 2013-14 if the threshold was based on inflation rates that vary with household income.

 Official poverty statistics also exclude a range of people living in institutions, such as nursing homes, halls of residence, barracks or prisons, and homeless people living rough or in bed and breakfast accommodation.